Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 6. Atlas: Best Web-First AI-Grounded Cross-Platform

-Atlas runs in any browser, no install needed.
-Upload notes, PDFs, and articles; Atlas builds a mind map across them with source-cited AI Q&A. The web-first model means it works on any device with a browser.
+Atlas runs in any browser, with no install needed.
+Upload notes, PDFs, and articles, and Atlas builds a mind map across them with source-cited AI Q&A. The web-first model works on Mac, Windows, Linux, iOS, and Android browsers.

 7. Standard Notes: Best Privacy-Focused Cross-Platform